emotionist/emotionist-sdk-android/README.md

 ### FaceRppg

  We measures heart response non-contactly using a camera.
 The facial blood volume pulse is estimated from facial color variations and head movements caused by heartbeat using remote Photoplethysmography and Ballistocardiography.
 Our solution provide heart rate, heart rate variaility reflecting autonomic nervous system activity and respiration.
-For further detail on FaceRppg solution, refer to [FaceExpression repo](https://github.com/emotionist/emotionist-sdk-android/tree/master/facerppg).
+For further detail on FaceRppg solution, refer to [FaceRppg repo](https://github.com/emotionist/emotionist-sdk-android/tree/master/facerppg).